๐Ÿ“ฃHonors Marketing

 Why This Matters

-The models in this guide demonstrate core marketing principles: the decision-making process, psychological motivation, persuasion mechanics, and adoption patterns.
+The models in this guide cover core marketing principles: the decision-making process, psychological motivation, persuasion mechanics, and adoption patterns.
 Some models focus on the internal cognitive journey (what happens in the consumer's mind), while others emphasize external influences (social pressure, marketing stimuli, situational factors).
-Don't just memorize the names and stages—know what concept each model illustrates and when you'd apply one framework over another.
+Don't just memorize the names and stages.
+Know what concept each model illustrates and when you'd apply one framework over another.

 Decision-Making Process Models

 These models map the sequential stages consumers move through when making purchases.
-The key insight is that buying isn't a single moment—it's a journey with multiple intervention points for marketers.
+The central idea is that buying isn't a single moment.
+It's a journey with multiple intervention points where marketers can influence the outcome.

 Engel-Kollat-Blackwell (EKB) Model

-• Feedback loops explain how post-purchase satisfaction shapes future buying behavior and brand loyalty
+• Feedback loops are built in: post-purchase satisfaction or dissatisfaction shapes future buying behavior and brand loyalty, cycling the consumer back through the model for repeat purchases.

 Consumer Decision-Making Process